pachyderm/pachyderm/doc/deployment/amazon_web_services/index.rst

  Kubernetes cluster.
 If you deploy a cluster with `kops`, you remain responsible for the Kubernetes operations and maintenance.

-Deploy by executing a deployment script
- This option helps you to start quickly and test Pachyderm functionalities in an EKS environment.
-The deployment script installs both EKS and Pachyderm in a single run.

 Deploy Pachyderm with CloudFront
  Use this option in production environments that require high throughput and secure data delivery.